 - Check if there are available domains: An online presence is fundamental to gain visibility.
 Consider ZenBusiness’s domain registration service to get a domain that’s in line with your South Dakota nonprofit corporation’s mission.

-Select a South Dakota registered agent
+Step 3: Select a South Dakota registered agent

 A registered agent is a person or a business that acts as a contact point for your nonprofit corporation.
 It’s a key role that allows the state to get in touch with your corporation at any time.